HealthCatalyst/documentation/jekyll/_posts/2017-02-14-we-heart-pandas.md

 ### Load the data and explore it a bit

 After I've loaded some data to explore, I always run a few quick commands to get an initial peek at the data structure.
-The first is `dataframe.colums`, which returns a list of all the column names (if your source has named columns).
+The first is `dataframe.columns`, which returns a list of all the column names (if your source has named columns).
 When you import data, pandas infers the datatype.
+Running `dataframe.ftypes`

-Running `dataframe.ftypes` The next command I run is `dataframe.head(10)` and `dataframe.tail(5)` to get a peek at the first and last **n** number of rows.
+The next command I run is `dataframe.head(10)` and `dataframe.tail(5)` to get a peek at the first and last **n** number of rows.
 This is a good sanity check and an easy way to see some of your data.

 #### Accessing columns